Gas-free Victoria

 A gas-free Victoria

-Burning fossil gas is responsible for 16% of Victoria's climate pollution.
+Burning methane gas is responsible for 17% of Victoria's climate pollution.
 But the good news is we already have the solutions!

-Fossil gas is a polluting fuel that damages our climate.
-It is responsible for 16% of all Victoria’s greenhouse gas emissions, and Victoria burns far more gas than other states.
+Methane gas is a polluting fuel that damages our climate.
+It is responsible for 17% of all Victoria’s greenhouse gas emissions, and Victoria burns far more than other states.

 The shift from gas has already started!

-The Andrews government’s release of their Gas Substitution Roadmap in July 2022 was a great first step.
-Along with the roadmap, Victoria’s planning laws were also amended to remove an outdated rule that forced new homes to connect to the gas network.
+The Victorian government’s release of their Gas Substitution Roadmap in July 2022 was a great first step.
+Since then, the Allan’s government has abolished an outdated rule that forced new homes to connect to the gas network, and announced that, as of 1 January 2024, new homes and government buildings will no longer be allowed to connect to the gas network.
 This is something our community had been calling for and is a big win that paves the way for more all-electric fossil free homes.

-The roadmap also comes in addition to existing programs to replace 250,000 old and inefficient residential heaters over the next four years, along with expanded energy efficiency schemes.
+The progress comes in addition to existing programs to replace 250,000 old and inefficient residential heaters, along with expanded energy efficiency schemes.

 We know the fossil gas industry is lobbying hard.
 They intend to do whatever they can to protect their profits at the expense of our health and climate.